How and Why to Lower Your Blood Pressure

 To preserve heart health and reduce your risk of a possible heart attack, try the following:

-• Get your blood pressure checked on a regular basis: once a year, unless your doctor tells you otherwise.
+1. Get your blood pressure checked on a regular basis.
+Once a year is a good place to start, unless your doctor tells you otherwise.
 Even a slightly abnormal blood pressure reading should trigger a visit to your health care provider, Tejani says.

-• Lower your sodium intake.
-It can be hard if you're "addicted" to salt, but once you learn to substitute herbs and spices for table salt, it gets a lot easier.
-There's also a low-sodium salt that's widely available that gives a very similar flavor to the food as real salt.
+3. Lower your sodium intake.
+It can be hard if you love salt, but once you learn to substitute herbs and spices for table salt, it gets a lot easier.
+There's also a low-sodium salt that's widely available; it gives a very similar flavor to food.

-• Not sure how much salt you can have?
-"For an individual with high blood pressure, the sodium intake really should not exceed two grams a day," Tejani says.
+4. Know your limits.
+Not sure how much salt you can have?
+"For an individual with high blood pressure, sodium intake really should not exceed two grams [2,000 mg.] a day," Tejani says.
+Some experts recommend no more than 1,500 mg. a day.

-• Recognize that you may be under more stress than your partner.
+6. Recognize that you may be under more stress than your partner.
 "A woman forms the nucleus of the household," Tejani says.
-"She may be a breadwinner, but she is also the money manger and the manager of organization for the whole house.
+"She may be a breadwinner, but she is also the money manager and the manager of organization for the whole house.
 A woman has to take care of everyone else before she can take care of herself."

-• To lower your stress level, which can aggravate a blood pressure problem, sign up for some stress reducing techniques.
-Take a yoga class, learn to meditate and do so on a daily basis.
+7. Learn some stress reduction techniques.
+Stress can aggravate a blood pressure problem, so take a yoga class, or learn to meditate and do it on a daily basis.
 Find whatever calms you down, and practice it regularly.

-• If you make some lifestyle modifications and change some bad habits, and your blood pressure is still not in the normal range, make your doctor aware of the situation.
-"Medications are an effective strategy to control blood pressure," Tejani says.
+8. Keep your doctor informed.
+If you make healthy changes, but your blood pressure is still not in the normal range, be sure your doctor is aware of the situation; he or she can help.
+For instance, "Medications are an effective strategy to control blood pressure," Tejani says.

-• Take your blood pressure reading seriously.
+9. Take your blood pressure reading seriously.
 "Monitoring your blood pressure unquestionably reduces your heart attack risk," Tejani says.
-"And especially in women, it improves cardiovascular health."
+"And especially in women, it improves cardiovascular [heart and blood vessel] health."

 See what people are saying about this article on our Facebook page!